 Supply chain management seeks to streamline every part of the chain and the processes involved.
 By doing so, profits are maximized and product defects are minimized.

 Why is supply chain management important?

-A well-managed supply chain can significantly reduce a company’s operating expenses, therefore driving up profits.
-This efficiency can be reflected in every aspect of the chain, from idea creation to the marketing of the final product.
+A well-managed supply chain can significantly reduce a company’s operating expenses, driving profits.
+This efficiency can be reflected in every aspect of the chain, from idea creation to the final product marketing.

 How does supply chain management work?